Impax Asset Management Executes Share Buyback - TipRanks.com

 More about Impax Asset Management

-Impax Asset Management Group plc operates in the financial services industry, focusing on asset management.
-The company is known for its sustainable investment strategies and offers a range of investment products aimed at delivering both financial returns and positive environmental impacts.
+Impax Asset Management Group plc operates in the financial services industry, focusing on investment management.
+The company specializes in sustainable investing, offering a range of investment products and services aimed at promoting environmental and social responsibility.

 Technical Sentiment Signal: Sell

-For an in-depth examination of IPX stock, go to TipRanks’ Overview page.
+For a thorough assessment of IPX stock, go to TipRanks’ Stock Analysis page.